bmuschko/mod-telemetry/elk/README.md

 ## Troubleshooting

+### No telemetry data generated
+- Verify Moderne CLI version is >= 3.45.0: `java -jar $MOD_JAR --version`
+- Check if trace files are created: `ls -la ~/.moderne/cli/trace/`
+- For run commands, ensure the recipe executes successfully
+- Some commands may not generate telemetry in all scenarios

+### Run metrics not appearing
+- The `mod run` command generates telemetry in `~/.moderne/cli/trace/run/`
+- Verify the recipe actually executed and made changes
+- Check Logstash logs for processing: `docker-compose logs logstash | grep run`
+- Test with a sample recipe that's known to work: `mod run . --recipe FindTypes --recipe-option "fullyQualifiedTypeName=java.util.List"`

 ### Elasticsearch won't start
 - Ensure you have at least 4GB RAM available
 - Check Docker logs: `docker-compose logs elasticsearch`